 While these reactions to foreclosure certainly are understandable, foreclosure can actually be a time of opportunity.
 You will have enough time to find a new place to live.
 Meanwhile, it may prove to be a big financial advantage to stay put for a while—maybe a long while.

 So try to put fear and negativity aside as you assess your options to come up with the best choice for your circumstances.

 - Let foreclosure work for you: Stay in the house as long as possible without making any payments, to save money for a future move.

-- Short sale: Offer the house for sale and persuade the lender to accept the offer and let you off the mortgage.
+- Short sale: Offer the house for sale and persuade the lender to accept the offer.

 - Deed in lieu of foreclosure: Persuade the lender to let you sign over the deed in exchange for cancellation of foreclosure.